 Need to escape Tokyo?
-Follow locals and expats alike to Nikko, a rejuvenating retreat just a couple hours from the Japanese capital.
-Choosing where to stay in Nikko is a cinch, so instead of tackling it as a rushed side trip from Tokyo as most travellers do, why not slow the pace & prepare for a little relaxation?
+Follow locals & expats alike to Nikko, a rejuvenating retreat a couple hours from the Japanese capital.
+Choosing where to stay in Nikko is a cinch.
+Instead of tackling it as a rushed side trip from Tokyo, why not slow the pace & prepare for relaxation?

-Chock-loaded with ancient moss-covered temples & shrines, towering waterfall, crystal-clear lakes, and dramatic mountain scenery, Nikko fulfills every wayfarer’s dream of Japan at its most spiritual & natural.
+Nikko’s claim to fame is its ancient moss-covered temples & shrines.
+It’s also chock-loaded with towering waterfalls, crystal-clear lakes, and dramatic mountain scenery.
+Nikko fulfills every wayfarer’s dream of Japan at its most spiritual & natural.

 Get the most out of your trip with this complete guide to the best places to stay in Nikko for travellers…